mindthecap/ansible-role-wecsvc/README.md

     template_dst: "C:\Subscriptions"

+You can have multiple subscriptions (per host) and put different computers as source.
 Create required Subscriptions based on file names under ./files (.xml is ommitted here)

     # This is example of subscriptions